 In the following sections we provide essential information required to understand the reports of each of the four cases.
 Subsequently, we describe the the ontology in its different components.

-This information is a prognostic factor leading patient's management: polyps with a negative polypectomy margin, low grade histology, and no lymphovascular invasion can be safely treated with endoscopic polypectomy, whereas positive margin, high grade (poorly differentiated) histology, and lymphovascular invasion are associated with an increased risk of adverse outcomes and surgical resection is indicated [Butte et al., 2012].
+This information is a prognostic factor leading to the decision about the patient's management.
+For example, polyps with a negative polypectomy margin, low-grade histology, and no lymphovascular invasion can be safely treated with endoscopic polypectomy.
+On the other hand, positive margin, high grade (poorly differentiated) histology, and lymphovascular invasion are associated with an increased risk of adverse outcomes, and surgical resection is indicated [Butte et al., 2012].

-The cervical biopsy (colposcopy) is a procedure made when previous tests provide evidence of precancerous/abnormal or neoplastic lesions in uterine cervix.
+The cervical biopsy (colposcopy) is a procedure done when previous tests provide evidence of precancerous/abnormal or neoplastic lesions in the uterine cervix.
 The cervical tissue removed has to be analyzed by an expert pathologist to identify if the tumor lesions are present or not.
-In this case, the pathology report provides not only the diagnostic information, but it is also a prognostic tool for the patient’s treatment.
-Colposcopy with directed biopsy is currently the “gold standard” for the diagnosis of cervical precancer.
+If present, the pathology report provides diagnostic information and works as a prognostic tool for the patient’s treatment.
+Colposcopy with directed biopsy is currently one of the “gold standard” practices for diagnosing cervical pre-cancer.

-Thus, the aim of the histopathologist is to recognize and identify these precursor lesions well known as Cervical Intraepithelial Neoplasia (CIN), which displays proliferation of atypical basaloid cells [Lax, 2011].
+Thus, the histopathologist aims to recognize and identify these precursor lesions, known as Cervical Intraepithelial Neoplasia (CIN), which displays the proliferation of atypical basaloid cells [Lax, 2011].
 Based on proliferation spread, WHO classification categorizes this dysplasia into three grades:

 CIN1 corresponds to Low-Grade Squamous Intraepithelial Lesion (LSIL), whereas CIN2-3 correspond to High-Grade Squamous Intraepithelial Lesion (HSIL).
 A strong association between these precursor lesions and HPV infection has been investigated, where LSIL is strongly associated with lowintermediate risk HPV, and HSIL is associated to high risk HPV.
 Therefore, the first feature that has to be identified and reported is the presence and the grade of dysplasia with possible HPV association.In the presence of cervical carcinoma we identify main microscopic features and measurements of uterine cervix colposcopy biopsy, which should be provided in the pathology report:

-Lung cancer (LC) has a high mortality rate and is the most common cause of cancer death worldwide, accounting for 19.4% of cancer-related deaths .
+Lung cancer (LC) has a high mortality rate and is the most common cause of cancer death worldwide, accounting for 19.4% of cancer-related deaths [Travis et al., 2011].
 The average overall survival rate for metastatic lung cancer is very low, whereas early stage has higher survival rates.
 The treatment of low-stage LC is complete surgical resection.
 Instead, for metastatic LC the surgical option is often impossible.
 An accurate diagnosis from lung biopsies targets the most correct prognostic and therapeutic management of the patients.

 Moreover, a correct WHO classification is very important for metastatic tumors since there is therapeutic implication of distinguishing histological subtypes such as adenocarcinoma and squamous cell carcinoma.
 The identification of new therapeutic targets over the past decade resulted in an urgent need for a classification system for both non-resection specimens (particularly small biopsies) and cytology samples.
 For this reason an accurate and specific pathology report is important to establish diagnosis and patient’s treatment.